British Car Brands

 Defunct car brands

-The British car industry is a self-contained entity with common laws of survival, decline, prosperity, and development.
-Therefore, as in the automotive industry of any country in the world, there are advanced manufacturers who endured the season, and there are those who did not withstand the onslaught of external or internal circumstances.
-As a result, there is a distinct group of companies that have ceased to exist for one reason or another.
+The British car industry is self-contained with common survival, decline, prosperity, and development laws.
+Therefore, as in the automotive industry of any country in the world, some advanced manufacturers endured the season, and some did not withstand the onslaught of external or internal circumstances.
+As a result, a distinct group of companies has ceased to exist for one reason or another.
 These include Rover (in operation until 2005), Marcos and ERF (discontinued in 2007), and Eterniti (ceased to exist in 2014).

 Eterniti